 which is not zero in general.

 The main difficulty for $|\xi| \leq t^{-1/3}$ is that the low-frequency component of $u$ evolves in a genuinely nonlinear manner.
 By analogy with the real-valued problem, we expect $u$ to exhibit self-similar asymptotics for $|x| \leq t^{1/3}$, which corresponds to the low frequency range $|\xi| \leq t^{-1/3}$.
-Thus, we will attempt to show the behavior of $u$ at low frequencies is approximately self-similar.
-If $S(x,t) = t^{-1/3} \sigma(x t^{-1/3})$ is a self-similar solution of~\eqref{eqn:cmkdv}, then $\sigma$ satisfies the third order ODE
+Thus, we will attempt to show that the behavior of $u$ at low frequencies is approximately self-similar.
+If $S(x,t) = t^{-1/3} \sigma(x t^{-1/3})$ is a self-similar solution of~\eqref{eqn:cmkdv}, then $\sigma$ satisfies the third-order ODE

 In order for $S$ to be compatible with the asymptotics given in~\Cref{thm:main-theorem}, we need $\sigma$ to be bounded and lie in a certain weighted $L^2$ space.
 In particular, this means $\sigma$ must solve the Painlev\'e-type equation by~\eqref{eqn:self-sim-def-intro}.
 Since the mean of $u$ changes in time, we will also need to modulate the mean of the self-similar solution.
 This leads us to impose the condition $\hat{\sigma}(0) = p$, which by~\cite{correiaAsymptoticsFourierSpace2020} is enough to determine $\sigma$.
-By examining~\eqref{eqn:sigma-third-order-ODE} and recalling that $S$ is obtained by applying the self-similar scaling to $\sigma$, we see that $|S|^2\partial_x S$ is the derivative of a function.
-Thus, $|S|^2\partial_x S$ has mean zero.
+By examining~\eqref{eqn:sigma-third-order-ODE} and recalling that $S$ is obtained by applying the self-similar scaling to $\sigma$, we see that $|S|^2\partial_x S$ is a derivative and thus has mean zero.
 If we choose $S$ such that $\hat{S}(0,t) = \hat{\sigma}(0) = \hat{f}(0,t)$, then this implies that

 where $w = u - S$.